 As all leaders he has access to Violence and Excess, which allows him a bonus move or action after taking down an enemy (for a Double) guarantying maximum output in his turn.

-But where he excels is the ability to increase the Strength of friendly fighters within 6″ for a Triple (Paragon of Depravity).
+But where he excels is the ability to increase the Strength of friendly fighters within 6″ for a Quad (Paragon of Depravity).

 Your average unit will have Strength 3 so bringing it up to 6 would mean increasing the chances of hitting.
 Works only with melee attacks (range less than 3″) but in combination with the Shardspeaker may transform the enemy’s turn in a real nightmare.

-The Hellstrider with Claw-Spear has 3 attacks at Strength 3 for 1-4 damage, while the one equipped with Hellscourge increases her range to 3” for 4 attacks at Strength 3 and damage 1-3.
+The Hellstrider with Claw-Spear has 1 attack less than the leader, while the one equipped with Hellscourge increases his range to 3” for 4 attacks at Strength 3 and damage 1/3.

 The leader and the Claw-Spear have access to Impaling Strike, an ability that for a Triple allows to do damage on charge (if you finish a movement within 1” of an enemy do as much as 6 damage).